Greece Evacuates Athens Suburb Under Wildfire Threat - UrduPoint

 Greece Evacuates Athens Suburb Under Wildfire Threat

-The Greek Civil Protection issued an emergency appeal via SMS for people to leave Ano Voula as the flames reached within metres (yards) of homes.
+The Greek Civil Protection agency issued an emergency appeal via SMS for people to leave Ano Voula as the flames reached homes.

 Six water-bombing aircrafts, three helicopters and municipal water tankers supported dozens of firefighters with 20 fire engines.